inlivedev/sfu/README.md

 Once you complete the five steps above, the connection should be established.
 See the example of how the connection is established [here](./examples/http-websocket/main.go#L91)

+### Publish and subscribe tracks
+When a client wants to publish a track to the SFU, usually the flow is like this:
+1. Get the media tracks from either the camera or the screen sharing.
+You can use [getUserMedia](https://developer.mozilla.org/en-US/docs/Web/API/MediaDevices/getUserMedia) to get the media tracks.
+2. Add the media tracks to the WebRTC PeerConnection instance.
+You can use [addTrack](https://developer.mozilla.org/en-US/docs/Web/API/RTCPeerConnection/addTrack) to add the media tracks to the PeerConnection instance.
+3. This will add the tracks to SFU but won't be published until the client sets the track source type either `media` or `screen`.
+4. When the track is added to SFU, the client will trigger `client.OnTrackAdded([]*Tracks)`.
+We need to use this event to set the track source type by calling `client.`SetTracksSourceType(map[trackTypes string]TrackType)`
+5. When successful, this will trigger `client.OnTrackAvailable([]*Tracks)` event on other clients.
+6. Use this event to subscribe to the tracks by calling `client.SubscribeTracks(tracksReq []SubscribeTrackRequest)` method.
+When successful, it will trigger `peerConnection.OnTrack()` event that we can use to attach the track to the HTML video element.
+Or instead of manually subscribing to each track, you can also use `client.SubscribeAllTracks()` method to subscribe to all available tracks.
+You only need to call it once, and all available tracks will automatically added to the PeerConnection instance.

+See the [client_test.go](./client_test.go) for more details on how to publish and subscribe to tracks.

 ### Renegotiation
-Usually, renegotiation will need when a new track is added or removed.
-The renegotiation can be initiated by the SFU if a new client is joined the room and publish a new track to the room.
+Usually, renegotiation will be needed when a new track is added or removed.
+The renegotiation can be initiated by the SFU if a new client joins the room and publishes a new track to the room.
 To broadcast the track to all clients, the SFU must renegotiate with each client to inform them about the new tracks.

 #### Renegotiation from the SFU
 To wait for the renegotiation process from SFU to make sure you receive a new track once published in a room, you can do this: